GMicale/TemporalRI/README.txt

-Java implementation of TemporalRI algorith for subgraph matching in temporal networks.
+Java implementation of TemporalRI algorithm for subgraph matching in temporal networks.

 References: